tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

   Translations are also available.
   Make sure to only search [in Japanese](https://nhentai.net/language/japanese/).

+  The site is behind CloudFlare.
+  Since CloudFlare is known to be a type of a MITM attack, accessing this site maybe dangerous.
+  I often can't access it at all because it shows a banner saying `Checking if the site connection is secure` that never disappears.
 * [Bilingualmanga](https://bilingualmanga.net/).
   Bilingual manga reader where you can switch from English to Japanese with furigana.
 * [Raw Senmanga](https://raw.senmanga.com/).